Kenai River Sockeye Salmon Fishing

 The Russian River early sockeye run from June 14 - July 8 actually passed through the Kenai River but is not counted at the Kenai River sonar because those fish are not spawning in the Kenai River but instead spawning in the Russian River and other tributaries.
 The Russian River sonar is actually very close to the Russian River lake, several miles upstream from where we can sport fish for them, so the best fishing days on the Russian River and the confluence of the Kenai River & Russian River, is actually a few days earlier than June 14 - July 8th.
 This is because it takes the sockeye a few days to get to the Russian River counting location which is further upstream than our sport fishing area.
 Good estimates would be June 11- July 5.

-The late run Russian River sockeye run and the Kenai River Sockeye run are closely related.
-Essentially, about 3.5% of the July run of Kenai River sockeye go to the Russian River and rest spawn pretty much all over the 82 miles of the Kenai River.
-The Kenai River sockeye counter is at river mile 19 and we can fish for sockeye both above it al the way to Kenai Lake, and below it to about Eagle Rock.
+The late run Russian River sockeye run and the Kenai River sockeye run are closely related.
+Essentially, about 3.5% of the July run of Kenai River sockeye go to the Russian River and the rest spawn pretty much all over the 82 miles of the Kenai River.
+The Kenai River sockeye counter is at river mile 19 and we can fish for sockeye both above it all the way to Kenai Lake, and below it to about Eagle Rock.
 Check out our Kenai River Fishing page to get a better view of all of this.

 When fishing the Russian River we want to see fish counts of about 1000 fish per day or greater for a good day of fishing.
 For sockeye fishing the Kenai River we need to see significantly more than this, like 20,000 fish per day and ideally 30,000 fish per day, or more.
 The more the better!
 You can fish when the fish numbers are less but you'll be working a lot harder and longer at it.

-For further study you can check out the mobile app called Alaska FishTopia which is where the fish count information on this page comes from.
+For further study, you can check out the mobile app called Alaska FishTopia which is where the fish count information on this page comes from.
 Links are provided below:

 Sockeye Salmon Behavior & Biology